 Advocacy Resources Folder for LSU Law Students

-- All LSU Law Center students can access a password-protected folder of resources (evidence handbooks, brief-writing guides, bibliographies, citation exercises, and other tools) for their use in preparing to compete in the Advocacy Programs’ internal competitions and on our external traveling teams.
-To access the folder, visit the LSU Law Center Remote File Access page (log in using your MyLSU credentials), and then navigate to Community Files -> Restricted -> Advocacy Resources.
+- All LSU Law Center students can access an extensive folder of resources (evidence handbooks, brief-writing guides, bibliographies, citation exercises, and other tools) for their use in preparing to compete in the Advocacy Programs’ internal competitions and on our external traveling teams.
+To access the folder, visit the LSU Law Center Remote File Access page, log in using your MyLSU credentials, and then navigate to Community Files -> Restricted -> Advocacy Resources.

 National Competition Lists

 - List of National Moot Court (Appellate Advocacy) Competitions